-A second decision was to evaluate only real torrents.
-In such a context it is not possible to reproduce an experiment, and thus to gain statistical information because each experiment depends on the behavior of peers, the number of seeds and leechers in the torrent, and the subset of peers randomly returned by the tracker.
-However, studying the dynamic of the protocol is as important as studying its statistical properties.
-Also, as we considered torrents with different characteristics and observed a consistent behavior on these torrents, we believe our observations to be representative of the rarest first and choke algorithms.
+Finally, in such an experimental study it is not possible to reproduce an experiment, and thus to gain statistical information because each experiment depends on the behavior of peers, the number of seeds and leechers in the torrent, and the subset of peers randomly returned by the tracker.
+However, studying the dynamics of the protocol is as important as studying its statistical properties.
+As we considered torrents with different characteristics and observed a consistent behavior on these torrents, we believe our findings to be representative of the rarest first and choke algorithms behavior.

-IV.
-EXPERIMENTATION RESULTS
+4. EXPERIMENTAL RESULTS